-1 First incidence of Immediate confiscation of mobile device, followed by after school detention.
-Written misuse notification.
-2 Second Immediate confiscation of mobile device, followed by after school detention.
-Mobile incidence of device to be handed in to school office each day for 1 week.
-Written notification. misuse

-3 Third incidence Immediate confiscation of mobile device, followed by temporary exclusion.
-Mobile of misuse device to be handed in to school office each day for 2 weeks.
+1 First incidence Immediate confiscation of mobile device, followed by after school of misuse detention.
+Written notification.
+2 Second Immediate confiscation of mobile device, followed by after school incidence of detention.
+Mobile device to be handed in to school office each day for misuse 1 week.
+Written notification.
+3 Third incidence Immediate confiscation of mobile device, followed by temporary of misuse exclusion.
+Mobile device to be handed in to school office each day for 2 weeks.
 Parents to meet with Headteacher.

 Examples of misuse of mobile devices and Yondr pouches are outlined in the Mobile Device Policy.
 Misuse of a mobile device includes any breach of the Yondr Mobile Device Policy.
 Sanctions relate to any one academic year (September to July).
 For example, if a student misuses her mobile device at the start of September, this will count as the first incidence of misuse, even if there were one or two incidences of misuse in the previous year.